NishPatel101/Mechanic_Shop_DBMS/README.md

 ```
 ./check_status.sh
 ```
-3. Download the github repository (.zip) in /tmp/$LOGNAME and extract it.
+3. Download the github repository in /tmp/$LOGNAME and extract it or use git clone to copy the repo on your machine.
-4. Set the extracted folder as your current directory.
-5. Run these commands into the terminal (make sure a PostgreSQL server is running before this instruction):
+4. Run these commands into the terminal (make sure a PostgreSQL server is running before this instruction):

 Creating a database, $DB_NAME can be replaced in **ALL** instructions to whatever name you want the database to be.
 ```